pythonlover02/pythonlover02/README.md

 **Proton-Sarek** - Custom Steam Play compatibility tool based on Wine, optimized for older PCs and GPUs with Vulkan 1.1+ support or not Vulkan support at all.

 **volt-gui** - Simple GUI program for modifying and creating the "volt" script and more.
-Providing an intuitive interface for configuration management, with the objective of getting the maximum performance posible of a PC.
+Providing an intuitive interface for configuration management, with the objective of getting the maximum performance possibly of a linux PC.

 ### Sponsor this projects:
 <a href="https://ko-fi.com/pythonlover02" target="_blank"><img align="center" alt="HTML5" width="40px" src="https://github.githubassets.com/assets/ko_fi-53a60c17e75c.svg" /></a>